parsaeisa/Notes/Software engineering/work culture.md

 If a bug is raised to your projects, say "I need time to work on this bug" and do not show yourself Natch.

+Do your job like it's your **every day routine**.
+For a senior developer learning new things is also an every day routine.

 ### Teamwork mindset

 The atomicity in a software company is **team** not **person**.